2

 “Die?
 Diode-san?”

 “Correct.”
 She nodded and continued her rapidfire speech.
 “I’m 18 years old and my mother is called Rock.
-She’s the captain of the Tsunami Search-class Sophia.
-It didn’t join the Meteorological Observation Association, so that’s why its name isn’t in the register, but at the Bow-Awows in 290 and 299, it received a rescue medal.
+She’s the captain of the Sōfu-iwa, Tsunami Search-class.
+It didn’t join the Meteorological Observation Association, so that’s why its name isn’t in the register, but it received a rescue medal at the Bow-Awows in 290 and 299.
 It’s capable of both searching and raising alarms on coordinates.
 I lived with and watched my mother pilot the dual-use air and space ship for 15 years, so I can manage it.
 I’ve also got 9500 hours of cruising experience.”

 “Huh?
 Rock?
 Sofi?”
 Terra asked confusedly.
 Diode’s conversation wasn’t just filled with details, it also completely broke the rule of first introducing yourself with your name.
 In their current situation, there was something indispensable to say before anything else.